-Other IoT applications include Apple’s (AAPL) smartwatch, various fitness trackers, transportation networks that can change traffic lights from red to green to better control traffic congestion, homes that can automatically turn your heat up and down or monitor who’s at your front doors, and self-driving cars.
+Other IoT applications include Apple’s (AAPL) smartwatch, various fitness trackers, transportation networks that can change traffic lights from red to green to better control traffic congestion, cameras that can monitor your front doors, and self-driving cars.

-Research firm Gartner reports that there are 8.4 billion connected things right now, but by 2020, the firm estimates there will be 20.4 billion smart devices.
+Gartner also reports that there are 8.4 billion connected things right now, but by 2020, the firm estimates there will be 20.4 billion smart devices.
 John Chambers, longtime Cisco leader, forecasts 50 billion connected devices within five years, for a total market value of $19 trillion.

-The industry has come a long way.
-For a while, the promised global connectivity—forecasted to solve world-shaking problems—just didn’t happen.
-It took longer than expected for devices that connected to the internet to actually connect with each other.
-And keeping up with the storage and calculations of Big Data was challenge.
-Today, we still have many rural areas around the world where there is no cell service or wi-fi, and cybersecurity is an ongoing problem, but the last couple of years saw some very important developments that have put IoT on the tech forefront again, including:
+Today, we still have many rural areas around the world where there is no cell service or Wi-Fi, and cybersecurity is an ongoing problem, but the last few years saw some very important developments that have put IoT on the tech forefront again, including:

 - Firefighters with smart glasses that can project a smoke-filled building’s floor plan.